spartalab/tap-b/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 There are two main options: normal and parallel.

+## Configurations

+Specific configurations such as convergence gap and maximum number of iterations are things that must be modified in "main.c".

 ### Installing

 First make sure to clone the repo as such: